 An inside look behind Carson Storch's 2022 Red Bull Rampage line

-I've been on the bike a lot over the past few months, and competing in Proving Grounds helped me get back into that competition mode.
+I've been on the bike a lot over the past few months, and competing in Proving Grounds [out in Oregon in the US in early September] helped me get back into that competition mode.
 My body also feels good, making me excited to be here.
-It always takes months of mental preparation with how gnarly this event is, but I ultimately feel excited—which speaks to all the prep I've done.
+It always takes months of mental preparation with how gnarly this event is, but I ultimately feel excited – which speaks to all the prep I've done.

-This year will be your 8th Red Bull Rampage.
-How does this year's competition compare to previous Rampages?
+This year will be your eighth Red Bull Rampage.
+How does this year's competition compare to previous editions?

 My first Rampage felt like survival mode.
 Now with more experience under my belt, I'm at a place where I feel relatively comfortable riding out here.
 Knowing how to build and what to expect makes the entire experience more approachable.
 I have fewer question marks when it comes to guinea pigging and riding certain features.